elhedran/rxjs-dew/README.md

 way of keeping type consistency between Dew functions and classes.
 Ideally both should be plain old data.

+Additionally while it is recommended that actions have a `type` field and that this type field derives from string, this is not required.
+The only functions that place a requirement on type are:

+* `createAction`: `type` passed must extend string
+* `isAction`: created functions `action` must have a `type` property of the same type as the `type` parameter used to create the function.

 ### Flow

 ```typescript